t3nsed/mpv/README.md

 <b>Usage</b>

-This config does not include personalized keybinds. <code>stats.lua</code> lets you see Information relevant to the file you are playing if you press <code>i</code> .
+This config does not include personalized keybinds. <code>stats.lua</code> lets you see Information relevant to the file you are playing if you press the letter <code>i</code> .